laron58/LOGINATOR1000/README.md

 ## SCRAPERTRON1000, a Python Amazon Web Scraper/Tracker
 ### Usage:
 IMPORTANT!!
-The file `urls.txt` is an OPTIONAL download with 7 example Amazon links. `scrapertron.py` can work as a standalone program and will create any needed files.
+The files `urls.txt` and `priceLog.txt` are OPTIONAL downloads with 7 example Amazon links and a few example logs. `scrapertron.py` can work as a standalone program and will create any needed files.

 Make sure you `cd` to the correct folder where scrapertron.py is located before running.
 Otherwise, the program may not be able to read files.